gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 code.
 Additionally, there are artificial limitations imposed by the Clang Importer on importable code.
 We go through each of the issues below:

-#### Problem 2a: Imported Fixed size C arrays can not be iterated over due to missing Collection conformance
+#### Problem 2a: Imported Fixed size C arrays can not be iterated over due to lacking Collection conformance

 One of the most basic tasks when working with fixed size arrays in C is to iterate over the contents of a fixed size array.
 When fixed size C arrays are